syncfusion-content/maui-docs/MAUI/DataForm/CustomDataFormItem.md

 ## Adding custom DataFormItems

 Support has been provided to generate custom DataFormItems for the defined business model using the [Items]`Link` property of the `SfDataForm` class.
-You need to set the [AutoGenerateItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.SfDataForm.html#Syncfusion_XForms_DataForm_SfDataForm_AutoGenerateItems) property to false to restrict the auto generation of DataFormItems.
+You need to set the [AutoGenerateItems]`Link` property to false to restrict the auto generation of DataFormItems.

 {% tabs %}
 {% highlight xaml %}